garrandall/popular-music-data/tracks/tonight-i-wanna-be-your-man-andy-griggs.md

 All week I've been your husband, tonight I wanna be your man

 And I'll always be, your cover when your cold
-And when the world winds up against you, im the safe place you can go But now and then, we need to find some time to be in love, just be in love
+And when the world winds up against you, I'm the safe place you can go But now and then, we need to find some time to be in love, just be in love

 Now the whole worlds in bed sleepin, I think were finally alone And if the telephone starts ringin, we'll pretend like were not home Cause any fool would understand
-That all week ive been your husband, tonight I wanna be your man
+That all week I've been your husband, tonight I wanna be your man

 Mhhmh, mmhmmmhm

 So let me show you who I am
-All week ive been your husband, tonight I wanna be your man
+All week I've been your husband, tonight I wanna be your man

 Just forget about that old wedding band
 All week I've been your husband, tonight I wanna be your man